Empire-Strikes-Back/Flula/readme.txt

 - we come from no forks, we are born

+no voice but source

+- we have no voice but our source

 no license files

 - we say no to license files - our repos are our source code only